 A conceptual model is the first step before drawing a UML diagram.
 It helps to understand the entities in the real world and how they interact with each other.

-As UML describes the real time systems it is very important to make a conceptual model and then proceed gradually.
-Conceptual model of UML can be mastered by learning the following three major elements:
+As UML describes the real-time systems, it is very important to make a conceptual model and then proceed gradually.
+The conceptual model of UML can be mastered by learning the following three major elements −

 - UML building blocks

 - Rules to connect the building blocks

 - Common mechanisms of UML

 UML can be described as the successor of object-oriented (OO) analysis and design.

 An object contains both data and methods that control the data.
 The data represents the state of the object.
 A class describes an object and they also form a hierarchy to model the real-world system.
 The hierarchy is represented as inheritance and the classes can also be associated in different ways as per the requirement.